 2017 Striper Migration Map

 The striper migration has begun!
-A mild February was followed by a cool March, but the striper migration is right where we’d expect it.
-Striped bass are moving toward their spawning grounds in Chesapeake Bay, and smaller stripers are getting active in warming inshore areas in Delaware Bay, southern New Jersey, the west end of Long Island, and tidal rivers in Connecticut.
+March is going out cool and rainy, but waters are slowly warming and the striper migration is progressing.
+Striped bass continue moving toward spawning grounds in Chesapeake Bay tributaries, and smaller stripers are getting active in warming inshore areas in Delaware Bay, along the New Jersey beaches, in the backwaters at the west end of Long Island, and in tidal rivers in Connecticut.

 In the main stem of the Chesapeake, water temperatures are cooler than at the same time last winter, thanks to cold weather and snowmelt.
-Surface temperatures are slowly creeping up through the low 40s, and everything looks on track for a normal mid-April spawn.
-Striped bass are moving up the bay and into the spawning tidal rivers.
-They are the Potomac, Patuxent, Nanticoke, Choptank and Susquehanna rivers.
+Surface temperatures are slowly creeping up through the mid 40s, and everything looks on track for a mid-April spawn.
+Striped bass are moving up the bay and into the Potomac, Patuxent, Nanticoke, Choptank and Susquehanna rivers.

-Backwater areas on the West End of the island were holding up some schoolie stripers, but the recent cold snap has given the fish lockjaw and kept anglers at home.
+Backwater areas on the West End of the island were holding some schoolie stripers, and the fish have been a little more active thanks to warming water temperatures. .

 The holdover striper fishing has been particularly good in the Housatonic River, and the fish will only get more active once the water begins to warm.
 The Providence River and Narrow River typically hold some holdover stripers, but there haven’t been any positive reports from these areas.
 Anglers are predicting that the first sea-lice covered schoolies will show up along the Rhode Island coast sometime in mid-April.